rashepherd/foldchangeviz/README.md

 # foldchangeviz

 **foldchangeviz** is a Python package and command-line tool for visualizing fold change heatmaps from screening data.
-It provides both a **GUI** for interactive use and a **CLI** for scripting and automation.
+It provides both a **GUI** for interactive use, or can be used as a command line tool.

 ---